solution10/managed-instance/docs/home.md

 }
 ```

-Now I can register instances of my Auth class with the manager:
+Now I can register instances of my Auth class with the manager.

+## Registering Instances

+Before I can recall an instance, I need to first register it:

 ```php
 $defaultAuth = new Auth();